*** For immediate release***

 - 34% of 50 – 70-year-old respondents confirmed having more confidence in members of an accredited trade association, compared to 29% of all ages

 [May, 2021.
-London, UK] The British Healthcare Trades Association (BHTA) is encouraging older people go ahead with making vital home adaptations by seeking out its certified members.
+London, UK] The British Healthcare Trades Association (BHTA) is encouraging older people to go ahead with making vital home adaptations by seeking out its certified members.

 It comes following the publication of new research, suggesting almost a third (32 per cent) of English adults in their 50s and 60s could be put off from making vital home repairs and improvements because of a lack of trust in tradespeople.